-Amy Townley, who lives in West Michigan with her husband and two daughters, was moved by the 20 Liters stories she was hearing at church, and wanted to become more involved.
+Amy Townley lives in West Michigan with her husband and two daughters.
+After hearing 20 Liters stories at church, she wanted to become more involved.
 She began by attending a Walk for Water and making family donations.
 Realizing the importance of our work in Rwanda, and seeing the effect that a helping hand can provide for those in need through her work as a social worker, Amy decided to do something more.

-At about this same time in 2012, Amy began training to run a marathon, which is no small feat in itself!
-The work she was putting into her training convinced her to try to raise money for 20 Liters at the same time in the form of marathon pledges.
-She successfully completed her first marathon and raised some money for 20 Liters, but she was also struck by a feeling she wasn’t expecting.
+At about this same time in 2012, Amy began training to run a marathon.
+The work she was putting into her training convinced her to try to raise money for 20 Liters at the same time.
+She successfully completed her first marathon and raised money for 20 Liters.
+But, she was also struck by a feeling she wasn’t expecting.

 “Raising the money for my marathon just wasn’t for me,” she said.
 “I’m uncomfortable going out and asking people straight up for money.”
-As she continued to train for and compete in marathons, she decided after that first year that she wasn’t going to use them as a way to earn money for 20 Liters.
+Amy still trains competes in marathons, but she decided it wasn’t the right way for her to raise money for 20 Liters.

-“I thought long and hard about it and thought there’s got to be a way to raise money that doesn’t involve just asking for it.”
-And that’s when inspiration struck.
-“I love to cook!”
+“I thought long and hard about it.
+There had to be a way to raise money that doesn’t involve just asking for it.”
+That’s when inspiration struck.
+“I love to make cookies!”
 Just like that, a new idea was born.

 With her annual bake sale, Amy’s passion for helping others is on full display.
 Along the way, Amy has discovered that all of the hard work of baking, packing, shipping and hand-delivering baked goods, all during the holidays, is not only raising money for 20 Liters, but it’s also bringing her closer to her children and husband who work closely with her in the endeavor.